seryafarma/FireDHT11App/README.md

 The app displays simple numbers for both humidity and temperature on the screen.
 Note that you would need to login to view the screen.

 ### Login Screen
+Login using the user email and password registered in the firebase project.

 ### Display Screen
+View the humidity and temperature in real time.
+If any value changes, the new value will be updated in the screen.